bunoheb/DATIC-CL/README.md

 Official implementation of the paper:
 ## "DATIC-CL: Difficulty-Aware Textual Image Classification with Curriculum Learning"

-This repository provides a unified framework for curriculum learning strategies in document image classification:
+This repository contains the code used for the experiments reported in the PeerJ Computer Science submission, including preprocessing, baseline training, predefined curriculum learning, and automatic curriculum learning:

 - Base (no curriculum)
 - PreCL (predefined schedules: step, linear, root)